 According to National Restaurant Association research, the enormous number of options inherent in a sub sandwich is part of what makes them so appealing.
 A sandwich including only five items (like bread, meat, cheese, lettuce and tomato) has over 120 order combinations.
 And the options go even further.
 “A sandwich comprised of 10 items or toppings could provide 3,628,800 combinations.”
 [Source] A commercial prep table full of seemingly simple ingredients actually offers the customer an endless supply of options.

 Chains may dominate the national landscape of sub sandwiches, [Source] but regional favorites provide an even greater variety.
-And these sandwiches have unique regional names, like “spiedies” in New York, “hoagies” in Pennsylvania and “po’boys” in Louisiana.
+These sandwiches have unique regional names, like “spiedies” in New York, “hoagies” in Pennsylvania and “po’boys” in Louisiana.
 Regional varieties keep the options of sub sandwiches interesting, popular and even promote local pride.